 Some plants are better suited to containers than others.
 For example, if you plant the wrong kind of tomato, you’ll spend your summer staking, trellising and pruning a very rowdy, rambling tomato.

 Look for Bonnie Plants tomato varieties like Husky Cherry Red, Better Bush and Bush Goliath that will put their energies into producing fruit in a bush shape.
 Read plant tags and take care to choose the plants that will thrive with the least amount of effort on your part.

 Give your container plants a boost when you mix a small amount of granular fertilizer in the pot at planting, about two tablespoons per five-gallon container.
-Beginning in mid-summer, use a liquid organic fertilizer like Espoma every two to three weeks when you water.
+Beginning in mid-summer, use a liquid organic fertilizer every two to three weeks when you water.

 We’ve talked about the right size container, but also consider a kind of planter that will save you time and water, and could save your plants, too.

 Self-watering containers are designed with a water reservoir within the double walls.
 Fill the container through a hole in the rim and the plants’ roots will draw the water through a wicking system.
 Results will vary depending on the size of the container, temperature and plants, but you’ll have peace of mind knowing that you can have two to six weeks between waterings.
 An indicator button displays the water level so you’ll know when the container needs topping off.

 In addition to self-watering containers, drip irrigation will save you time and water.
 Install a simple drip watering system to deliver a small amount of water directly to a plant’s roots.